Danvu42/Danvu42.github.io/essays/ReflectSoftware.md

 ### Development environments: inconvenient or an absolute blessing?

 Throughout this class, I've noticed that development environments have been one of the most frustrating aspects of software engineering, simply because of the number of moving parts that go into them.
 Put in a simple definition, development environments are places where programmers or software developers can implement changes to their software.
 These changes are made on their local system, not on the production system, in order to not disrupt regular service.
 These systems often require plenty of configuration and they also often break due to many reasons related to software updates, missing packages, or simply misconfiguration.
-Additionally, when developers collaborate on software, they often have to run a local copy on their own machine, syncing with others using version contro.
+Additionally, when developers collaborate on software, they often have to run a local copy on their own machine, syncing with others using version control.
 Since many applications require all kinds of pre-built software to run properly on their local machine, it gets very tricky for developers when they want to work together.

 Fortunately, the systems and tools used to run these development environments can actually be very simple to grasp conceptually, and personally, they've made me really appreciate how easy I have it in the modern age.
+This class has helped me get a taste of how developers actually run their code in real systems.
+It may not exactly be meteor framework (our web app platform of choice), but the formula for setting up development environments is generally very much the same for Javascript programming.
+For most projects utilizing Javascript, node package manager (npm) was used to maintain all of the additional software.

+For the most part, the meteor framework and node package manager does all the heavy lifing for a developer.
+Sure, it may be more complex to use these environments compared to running toy programs off a single javascript file or applet, but no modern web app runs off the development environments you'd find in an intro programming class.
+ICS 314 is meant to prepare students for realistic, practical development.
+One of the biggest things I've learned from this class is learning to grasp the fundamentals of setting up these complex frameworks and learning that there really is nothing scary about working with massive frameworks with so many moving parts